Our Attendance at LGB Meetings and a record of our business and pecuniary interests

 |Co-opted||Sue Stone||08-Dec-15||24-Feb-17||Self employed||None||3||2|

+I am the Vice Chair of the Local Governing Body and am acting as Chair until we appoint a new Chair at our next meeting in December.
 I have been a Governor of Springwest and previously FCC since 1988 and have in the past been Chair of the Governing Body and Chair of Finance.
-I am currently Vice Chair of the Local Governing Body and one of the five Members of Tudor Park Education Trust.
+I am one of the five Members of Tudor Park Education Trust.
 I am a former pupil of Feltham Community College and was a researcher at the Financial Times newspaper for 26 years.
 I am pleased to be able to support the local community in which I have always lived.
 I have a strong belief in high performing local schools for local students to open opportunities to successful careers and adult lives.
 I am an historian and very much enjoy gathering together a history of our local community.

 I have worked at Feltham Community College, now Springwest Academy, for 15 years and I am the Data Manager.
 Previous to this I worked in Adult Education which was based in the school.
 My main responsibilities are for producing student reports, putting data into various packages for analysis, government returns and making sure student data is up to date.
 In the past my 2 children attended this school, so I have a unique view as both a member of staff and a parent.